 1. Don’t stay in the first-year bubble

 Although you do spend NSOP surrounded by first-years, make sure to branch out and make upperclassmen friends.
 When it comes to perfecting your résumé, looking for an internship, or needing help with picking out the best classes, going to your first-year buddies for advice may not be the best idea.
 Although Columbia can be an ultra-competitive environment, many upperclassmen want to help you succeed.
 They can help you with a problem set you’re struggling with or arrange interviews with their bosses from past internships.
 Upperclassmen are a tremendous resource to have on campus, so look out for them in your classes and extracurricular activities.

 2. Be careful about getting attached

-At the beginning of first year, friendships can change quite often.
+At the beginning of your first year, friendships can change quite often.
 Although you could very much meet your best friend during NSOP, be careful about getting attached to anyone too quickly.
-First semester first-years are trying to figure out who they are, and they often go about that by bouncing from one friend to the next.
-To avoid getting attached to one person early on, be friendly with as many people as possible in the beginning of the year.
+First-semester first-years are trying to figure out who they are, and they often go about that by bouncing from one friend to the next.
+To avoid getting attached to one person early on, be friendly with as many people as possible at the beginning of the year.
 Moreover, if you feel unsatisfied with your friendships at the beginning of the year, you do not have to feel stuck.
 Keep chatting to different people, and do not feel pressure to hang out with people who you do not feel are for you.
-As the school year goes on, you will notice which connections are genuine and can begin focus on them then.
+As the school year goes on, you will notice which connections are genuine and you can begin to focus on them then.
 Close friendships can take time to form, but they will fall into place if you remain patient.

 3. Have a healthy relationship between the past and the present